JimHagan/docs-website/src/content/docs/new-relic-solutions/observability-maturity/operational-efficiency/telemetry-data-governance.md

 - Browser Events
 - Serverless

-Download [this dashboard] and install it into your NR1 Master Account or POA account.
+Download the [Data Ingest Analytics](dashboards/data-ingest-analytics.json) dashboard.
+Install it into your NR1 Master Account or POA account.
+You will first need to edit the JSON to include your account id.
 This will allow you a fairly flexible visualization of ingest by an organizations accounts and telemetry types.
+Your view may vary depending on the number of accounts and telemetry types in your organization.
 You can also visualize some built in views in New Relic's "Manage Your Data" UI.
 For the purposes of transparency we will show examples of the underlying NRQL queries in this document.

 Let's first see what our daily average ingest has been for the past month.